 MBKU welcomes students with disabilities to apply to our health professional programs.
 For more information, please visit our Student Disability Services (SDS) page.
 If you have specific questions regarding SDS please contact email@example.com.

 Mandatory Professional Licensure Disclosure

-In compliance with Federal Regulations, 34 CFR §668.43 (2019 Rule), and State Authorization Reciprocity Agreements (SARA) Manual version 19.2, the Southern California College of Optometry at Marshall B. Ketchum University provides the following disclosure related to the educational requirements for professional licensure as a physician assistant.
+In compliance with Federal Regulations, 34 CFR §668.43 (2019 Rule), and State Authorization Reciprocity Agreements (SARA) Manual version 19.2, the Southern California College of Optometry at Marshall B. Ketchum University provides the following disclosure related to the educational requirements for professional licensure as an Optometrist.
 Please view our Mandatory Professional Licensure Disclosure.